tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 ## Flattening and simplification

-Last, but not least, we've reworked the family functions that flatten and simplify lists.
+Last, but not least, we've reworked the family of functions that flatten and simplify lists.
 These caused us a lot of confusion internally because folks (and different packages) used the same words to mean different things.
 Now there are three main functions that share a common prefix that makes it clear that they all operate on lists:

 -   [`list_flatten()`](https://purrr.tidyverse.org/reference/list_flatten.html) removes a single level of hierarchy from a list; the output is always a list.
 -   [`list_simplify()`](https://purrr.tidyverse.org/reference/list_simplify.html) reduces a list to a homogeneous vector; the output is always the same length as the input.